Small Even Covers, Locally Decodable Codes and Restricted Subgraphs of Edge-Colored Kikuchi Graphs: Preliminaries

 In this section, we recall standard results that reduce proving a lower bound on the blocklength of a linear locally decodable code to establishing the existence of a special kind of even cover in a properly edge colored hypergraph.

-We will use the following standard reduction to a locally decodable code in the \emph{normal} form.
+We will use the following standard reduction from any locally decodable code to one in the \emph{normal} form (with only constant factor differences in the parameters).
 We direct the reader the monograph~\cite{Yekhanin12} for a more general result that holds even for non-linear codes.
 We use $\oplus$ to denote addition modulo 2 (i.e., over $\F_2^n$) in the following.

 \begin{prop}[LDCs in normal form, see Theorem 8.1 in~\cite{DvirNotes}] Let $C:\F_2^m \rightarrow \F_2^n$ be a binary, linear $3$-query locally decodable code with distance $\delta>0$.
 Then, there is a collection of $3$-uniform hypergraph matchings $H_1, H_2, \ldots, H_m$ of size $\geq \delta n/6$ one for each message bit, such that for every $x \in \F_2^m$, for every $i \in [m]$ and every hyperedge $e \in H_i$, $\oplus_{j \in e} C(x)_j = x_i$. \end{prop}